Available Now

 Should I be charged a call-out fee for a quote?

 Depends.
-Some electricians offer free quotes for larger jobs (switchboard upgrades, rewires).
+Some electricians offer quotes for larger jobs (switchboard upgrades, rewires).
 For small jobs, the call-out fee usually covers the quote.

 What if the job takes longer than expected?